jroakes/tech-seo-crawler/README.md

 ### Executing program

-* Make sure you've created your three sites first.
+1. Make sure you've created your three sites first.
 See README file in the web folder.
+Conversely, if you just want to use the crawler/renderer, you can run with the premade sites and skip to step 3.
-* After creating your three sites, go to the config file and add the crawler_seed URL.
+2. After creating your three sites, go to the config file and add the crawler_seed URL.
 This will be the organization name you created on github.io.
 For example: myorganization.github.io/
-* Run `streamlit run main.py` in the terminal or command prompt.
+3. Run `streamlit run main.py` in the terminal or command prompt.
 A new Browser window should open.
-* The tool can also be run interactively with the `Run.ipynb` notebook in Jupyter.
+4. The tool can also be run interactively with the `Run.ipynb` notebook in Jupyter.

 ## Troubleshooting
 * When running in streamlit we experienced a few connection closed errors during the Rendering process.
 If you experience this error just rerun the script by using the top right menu and clicking on rerun in streamlit.